How to Link JBL Speakers Together – PartyBoost and Connect+

 - Press and hold both the Volume Up (+) and Volume Down (-) buttons simultaneously on the primary speaker.

-- Hold until all LED lights flash red and white (about 15 seconds).
+- Hold until all LED lights flash red and white.

 - Release.
 The speakers disconnect and return to individual Bluetooth mode.

-- Different protocols: Confirm both speakers use the same linking system (both PartyBoost or both Connect+).
+- Different protocols: Confirm both speakers use the same linking system.
+PartyBoost and Connect+ can’t pair with each other.

-- Previous pairing conflict: Do a factory reset on both speakers (usually holding power + volume down simultaneously for 5+ seconds).
+- Previous pairing conflict: Do a factory reset on both speakers using the model-specific button combination documented in your JBL user guide.

 #Bottom Line